 Visit the scenic Great Smoky Mountains just 35 miles west of Asheville in Maggie Valley.
 Sights include black bears, wildflowers, trails, waterfalls, slopes for skiing or snowboarding, museums, and even barns that are painted in vivid quilt patterns.
 The only problem you may face during your stay is selecting what to do from this town’s wide array of options.

 Home to Appalachian State University, Boone has an alluring main drag, King Street.
-There old mountain town nostalgia and student-tailored modernity meet.
+There, old mountain town nostalgia and student-tailored modernity meet.
 A stroll down King Street is quintessential Boone, but be sure to make your way out of downtown.
 A host of swimming holes, like Twisted Falls, Snake Pit, and Hebron Rock Colony, offer a respite from the summertime heat.
 Nearby, Hickory Ridge Living History Museum in Daniel Boone Park offers a peek at this mountain town’s fascinating past.
 The mix of access to some of the most beautiful places in the state plus the cultural offerings of a college town make Boone one of the best mountain towns in NC.

 Designed by the same landscape architect responsible for the grounds at the Biltmore Estate, the North Carolina Arboretum, located just outside downtown Asheville, offers 426 acres of groomed gardens and lush trails.
 It’s an outstanding alternative for those already well acquainted with the Biltmore grounds.
 Plus, it offers a peaceful getaway from the energy of Asheville.
 Once refreshed, return to Asheville for a brewery tour.
 Or extend your outdoor getaway with a hike along the nearby Mountains-to-Sea Trail.